Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Architecture for DCEA

 \section{Architecture for DCEA}

-This section introduces two proposed solutions to address \gls{dcea}: the problem of binding a \gls{td} to its physical location.
-We will first discuss the proposed solution for \gls{cvm} and then extend it to bare-metal deployments.
-We consider two deployment settings represented in \Cref{fig:scenarios-tpm-cvm-flows}.
-Scenario I (\textbf{S1}) considers a tenant \gls{cvm} running under a provider-managed hypervisor with a \gls{vtpm}.
-Scenario II (\textbf{S2}) has the tenant on a single-tenant bare-metal machine, with direct access to a discrete \gls{tpm}.
+This section introduces how \gls{dcea} addresses the problem of binding a \gls{cvm} to its physical location under two deployment settings, illustrated in \Cref{fig:scenarios-tpm-cvm-flows}.
+An external verifier that interacts with the \gls{cvm} only through a remote API must be convinced that the \gls{cvm} executes in a specific physical location, typically a cloud data center. \textbf{Scenario I} (\textbf{S1}) considers a tenant \gls{cvm} running under a provider-managed hypervisor with a \gls{vtpm}, while \textbf{Scenario II} (\textbf{S2}) considers a single-tenant bare-metal deployment with access to a d\gls{tpm}.